Suited for everyone

-Green Office is suited to offices – both large and small – in private companies, the public sector and other organisations.
-Even small actions can make a difference, if enough people are involved.
+Green Office is suited to all sizes of offices and all kinds of organisations, whether they are in the private or public sector.
+Even small actions can make a difference if enough people are involved.

-Office premises hold a key position in energy consumption and in sustainable solutions.
-Green Office motivates office staff to act in an environmentally friendly way with regard to everyday tasks, and improves environmental awareness and brings cost savings.
-The scheme will benefit both the organisation and the environment.
+Office premises hold a key position in energy consumption and in environmentally sustainable working methods and solutions.
+Green Office motivates your office staff to act in an environmentally friendly way in everyday tasks.
+And because the scheme also improves environmental awareness and creates savings, it benefits your company as well as the environment.

 Green Office is developed by WWF Finland.
-Ten year anniversary of Green Office was celebrated in 2012.
+The Green Office programme turns 15 in 2017.

 2. Create an environmental management system (EMS)

-Upon joining the network, the organisation has a year to prepare a practical EMS for its office.
-The organisation selects a Green Office contact person and a Green Office team from among its personnel.
-To help create the system, the organisation may use web-tools provided by WWF, which can be found on the Compass.
+Upon joining the network, your organisation has a year to prepare a practical EMS for the office.
+Select a Green Office contact person and a Green Office team from among your personnel.
+To help create the system, you may use web tools provided by WWF.
+These can be found in our Compass service.

 3. Arrange for an office inspection

-When the EMS is ready, a WWF Green Office expert will perform an inspection of office premises.
-If the office passes this inspection, it will receive the Green Office diploma along with the right to use the Green Office logo.
+When the environmental management system is ready, a WWF Green Office expert will inspect your office premises.
+If your office passes the inspection, it will receive the Green Office diploma and the right to use the Green Office logo.
 After the office inspection, the first annual fee will be charged.

-Once the organisation has been granted with the Green Office labeling rights, it will start to report chosen key indicators to WWF.
-In addition, the office updates its environmental programme every year.
-Reporting takes place annually in the spring via Compass and via Climate Calculator.
-WWF will send the reporting guidelines to the Green Office contact person.
+Once your organisation has been granted the Green Office labelling rights, you can begin to report on the chosen key indicators to WWF.
+In addition, each Green Office updates its environmental programme every year.
+Reporting takes place annually in the spring using our Compass service and the Climate Calculator.
+We will send the reporting guidelines to your Green Office contact person.

 5. Develop and improve